planetarypy/pvl/README.rst

 Basic Usage
 -----------

-pvl exposes an API familiar to users of the standard library :mod:`json` module.
+:mod:`pvl` exposes an API familiar to users of the standard library :mod:`json` module.

 Decoding is primarily done through :func:`pvl.load` for file like objects and :func:`pvl.loads` for strings::